 Out on the rocks near to the sea.

 Bright sunshine for this morning visit had brought early visitors out onto the beach.
 Constantine Bay looked splendid at low tide, welcoming and open to all.
 Seasonal concessions, selling coffee and renting surfboards, were up with the lark.

 Geoff explains the tonic of daily beach visits.

 Jill explains what the beach means to her.

 The beach at Constantine Bay, seen from the sand dunes at low tide.

-This was a trip during the Indian summer of 2011 to Constantine Bay, on a windy but sunny day.
+This was a trip during the Indian summer of 2011 on a windy but sunny day.
 There’s an accessible car park with toilets at the end of the beach, but no shops at hand.
 The beach gets very busy during the summer season.
 It’s a beach that always seems to have a grander scale than its actual dimensions, feeling rather like Crantock or Watergate Bay when the weather is wild.
-Its off-season character is very different from the iconic August scene in the school summer holidays.
-Now, local dog walkers and long-standing, regular visitors are the staple beach users and there’s an easy, rustic ambience.
+Its off-season character is very different from the busy scene during the August school holidays.
+At this time of year local dog walkers and long-standing, regular visitors are the staple beach users and there’s an easy, rustic ambiance.

-Two fun interviews with a Mum and her son who were visiting their home in the village; she would clearly have preferred to live here and he was glad to visit.
+Meeting a Mum and her son who were visiting their home in the village; she clearly yearned to live here and he was glad to visit.
 Massive wolf hounds, as I remember.

-My chat to the son, at the car park just behind the beach.
+My chat with Matthew at the car park just behind the beach.